Nibiru-Network/Nibiru/README.md

 [![Travis](https://travis-ci.com/token/nibiru.svg?branch=master)](https://travis-ci.com/token/nibiru)
 [![Discord](https://img.shields.io/badge/discord-join%20chat-blue.svg)](https://discord.gg/nthXNEv)

-Automated builds are available for stable releases and the unstable master branch.
-Binary archives are published at https://nibiru.org/downloads/.

 ## Building the source

-For prerequisites and detailed build instructions please read the [Installation Instructions](https://nibiru.org/docs/install-and-build/installing-nibiru).

 Building `nbn` requires both a Go (version 1.13 or later) and a C compiler.
 You can install them using your favourite package manager.
 Once the dependencies are installed, run